-The American College Testing (ACT) Service's ASSET/COMPASS assessment inventories are given to students in associate degree programs to determine academic readiness.
-Students should complete the assessment inventories prior to registration for proper advising and placement.
+The American College Testing (ACT) Service's COMPASS and the College Board's ACCUPLACER assessment inventories are given to students in associate degree programs to determine academic readiness.
+Students should complete the assessment inventory prior to registration for proper advising and placement.
 Information about score requirements is available in the Student Services Division.
-After testing, each student will receive a copy of his/her ASSET/COMPASS Student Advising Report listing scores obtained and course recommendations based on these scores.
+After testing, each student will receive a copy of his/her report listing scores obtained and course recommendations based on these scores.

 All associate degree students will be assessed in writing, reading, numerical and algebra skills.
 Stand-alone diploma and certificate students may be assessed in reading and numerical skills.
 BLET students are required to take the reading and writing assessment only.
 Special credit students are assessed only when necessary to satisfy a prerequisite course requirement.
 Students with special needs should contact the Counselor prior to scheduling their placement test to ensure that appropriate accommodations will be provided.
 All information and services provided for special needs and disabled students is confidential.
 Students needing additional educational preparation will be advised regarding removal of deficiencies.
 For students enrolled in associate degree programs, deficiencies in writing, reading, numerical skills, or algebra must be removed prior to taking any course work in English composition or mathematics respectively.
 Students may use a calculator for the elementary and intermediate algebra portions of the assessment test.
 For students who do not bring calculators to the testing session, one will be provided for them.
-Students may retest on ASSET or COMPASS based upon recommendation of the testing coordinator.
-A student may test twice at MCC.
+Students may retest on COMPASS/ACCUPLACER based upon recommendation of the testing coordinator.
+A student wishing to retest should meet with the Counselor to discuss his/her options.

-Students meeting the following criteria may be exempt from taking specified sections of ASSET/COMPASS:
+Students meeting the following criteria may be exempt from taking specified sections of COMPASS/ACCUPLACER:

-- Students with a score of 500 or above on the critical reading portion of the SAT may be exempt from the Writing and Reading Skills sections. - Students with a score of 520 or above on the math portion of the SAT may be exempt from Numerical Skills, Elementary Algebra, and Intermediate Algebra. - Students who have taken the ACT will be advised on the appropriate sections to take. - Students who have taken Accuplacer may transfer their scores to MCC and will be advised on the appropriate sections to take. - Students who have taken English composition, reading, or math courses at another college or university and received a grade of C or better may not be required to take the related assessment inventories.
+- Students with a score of 500 or above on the SAT may be exempt from the applicable sections of COMPASS or ACCUPLACER. - Students who have taken the ACT will be advised on the appropriate sections to take. - Students who have taken COMPASS or ACCUPLACER at another college may transfer their scores to MCC and will be advised on the appropriate sections to take. - Students who have taken English composition, reading, or math courses at another college or university and received a grade of C or better may not be required to take the related assessment inventories.
 The courses taken at the other institution must be determined to be equivalent to the entry level courses at Montgomery Community College. - Students with a score of 3 or higher on the CEEB Advanced Placement English exam may be exempt from the Writing and Reading Skills sections.

+CURRICULUM EXPENSES

-CURRICULUM EXPENSES TUITION, FEE, & TEXTBOOK COSTS
+TUITION, FEE, & TEXTBOOK COSTS